aarontran/g309.2-0.6/Notes.md

    * 0551761001 (3C153) -- full frame, good
        (2009-03-10 20:13:55 to 2009-03-11 02:37:32) -- 23ks

   We have a baseline of about 4 observations within 1 week, centered on the observation of 0551000201.

-* Explicitly note relative sizes of backgrounds for different instruments, and obsids.
+  Bracketing obsids w/ usable corner data are:
+  0551851301 (ends 2009-03-05 02:15:19); separated by ~33 hrs
+  0553110201 (starts 2009-03-09 15:01:14); separated by ~61 hrs

+  Considering that XMM-Newton orbit period is ~48hr, and we know that soft proton contamination is sensitive to spacecraft position wrt. magnetosphere structure, our ability to constrain QPB is questionable.

+  Perhaps we could sample observations in similar parts of orbit.
+  But this is a bit time-intensive for <10% improvement in counts.
+  (granted, lower-noise counts...)